lsst-sqre/safir/docs/user-guide/logging.rst

            }
        ]

-The first argument to `~safir.logging.parse_log_tuples` is the name of your application logger.
+The first argument to `~safir.testing.logging.parse_log_tuples` is the name of your application logger.
 All messages from any other logger will be filtered out.

 Then, every log message from your application will be parsed as JSON and checked and transformed as follows: